-Last Updated on January 22, 2023
+Last Updated on November 11, 2023

-What Is the Frightened Condition in Dungeons and Dragons 5e?
+What Is the Frightened Condition?

 The Frightened condition is a debuff (penalty) your player can gain in certain situations.
 While affected, you have disadvantage on ability checks and attack rolls while the source of your fear is within sight.
 You also can not willingly move closer to the source of your fear.

 There are many spells that can be used against you to cause the Frightened condition, and there are many, many monsters that can just make you Frightened without needing a spell.